-We say this because the platform’s target audience is unhappily married spouses — those who’re struggling with their sex lives yet don’t want to throw in the towel on their unions anytime soon.
-Plus, it fell prey to a hacking in 2015 that ended with every bit of sensitive data around it being released to the public — so now, let’s simply find out more about its current standing, shall we?
+We say “notorious” because the platform’s target audience is unhappily married spouses — those who are struggling with their sex lives yet don’t want to throw in the towel on their unions anytime soon.
+Plus, it fell prey to hacking in the summer of 2015, which ended with every bit of sensitive data around it being released to the public, only for it to still somehow manage to survive and thrive.

-It was back in 2001 when Ashley Madison’s founders established their site with the tagline “Life is Short.
-Have an Affair” upon realizing adultery was an open market no one had ever touched.
+It was back in 2002 when Ashley Madison’s founders established their site — later adding the tagline “Life is Short.
+Have an Affair” — upon realizing adultery was an open market no one had ever touched.
 Of course, the reason for it was that behind-the-back non-monogamy (cheating/infidelity) is considered one of the worst forms of betrayal, but it’s still an endeavor most find hard to navigate.

 The fact it subsequently came to light Ashley Madison had at least 70,000 fake (bot-operated) female profiles sending messages to keep male customers engaged didn’t help their public standing either.
 Then there was the revelation of it not even disclosing its terms and conditions regarding arbitration or the waiver, let alone updates regarding the same, all of which resulted in a class action lawsuit.

-Considering the fact Ashley Madison is first and foremost a business, there is a cost attached to almost every single one of its features except sign-up, and your gender does seem to play a role.
+Considering the fact Ashley Madison is first and foremost a business, there is a cost attached to almost every single one of its features except sign-up, but gender plays a role here.
 That’s because a male must buy credits upon logging in to actually message the spouses they’re interested in, whereas the females have it for free — there is an overall free version, yet it’s limited in its abilities.
+You can not browse Ashley Madison’s vast member base without signing up.

 There are three credit plans from which a male can choose: Basic gives 100 credits for $59 ($0.59/credit), Classic allows 500 credits for $169 ($0.34/credit), and Elite brings 1,000 credits for $289 ($0.29 per credit).
 The latter also gives users access to Ashley Madison Premium, which enables them to have 24 hours of free chat along with a “Priority Man” status in search results.
 The website used to have a cancellation fee as well, but it has since done away with it.